Mail Us

 Outpatient Hysteroscopy: What to Expect and When It’s Needed?

 An outpatient hysteroscopy is a safe, straightforward procedure used to look inside the womb (uterus) and identify potential issues.
 It’s typically recommended for women experiencing symptoms such as heavy periods, postmenopausal bleeding, or fertility concerns.
-Unlike more invasive procedures, outpatient hysteroscopy is done without the need for a hospital stay, which means faster recovery and minimal disruption to your routine.
+Unlike more invasive procedures, outpatient hysteroscopy is done without the need for a hospital stay, meaning faster recovery and minimal disruption to your routine.

 What Is an Outpatient Hysteroscopy?